brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 by 0.2.

-However, at this point we have only defined the synapse model, we haven't actually created any synapses.
+However, at this point we have only defined the synapse model, we haven’t actually created any synapses.
 The next line ``S.connect(i=0, j=1)`` creates a synapse from neuron 0 to neuron 1.

 Adding a weight